TrumanGIT/True-North/README.md

 3 Key – Taunt nearby NPCs to gain a combat buff (only works during combat).

-H key - call your horse 🐎 (change in the Simplest horses mod's ini file)
+H key - call your horse / open horse inventory 🐎 (change in the Simplest horses mod's ini file)

+You can give your followers horses to ride by using a power given to the player by default (you must own the horse before you can give it to your followers)

 B key = warm your hands (I press when standing near a fire to warm up)